dbdean/dbdean_com/README.md

 on conducting research, development and commercialisation of state of the art speaker recognition and diarisation research.

-## Research publications
+## I have publications

-As of November 2017, I have 692 citations across more than 75 publications, with 22 publications having more than 10 citations, and a h-index of 14.
+As of November 2017, I have 695 citations across more than 75 publications, with 22 publications having more than 10 citations, and a h-index of 14.
 More details, and a full list of publications can be found on my [Google Scholar profile][scholar].